Aspose/Aspose-API-Reference-Examples/english/pdf/net/annotations/invisibleannotation/_index.md

 ## Setting the Annotation Flags

 After we have created the annotation and set its characteristics, we can specify the annotation flags.
-In this example, we want the annotation to be printable, but not viewable.
+In this tutorial, we want the annotation to be printable, but not viewable.

 ```csharp
 annotation.Flags = AnnotationFlags.Print | AnnotationFlags.NoView;